danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 # Metrics

-Add PartitionId as the dimension to the current metrics.
-Whenever STOW, WADO, QIDO and DELETE operation requested with partitionId, we should emit a metric so that we can know usage of this feature.
+Add PartitionId as a dimension to current metrics.
+Whenever STOW, WADO, QIDO and DELETE operation are requested with partitionId, we should emit a metric so that we can know usage of this feature.

 # Design

-We will be introducing a optional paritionId in all the operations.
-If the partitionId is not given, then the default partitionId `Microsoft.Deafult` will be used.
+We will be introducing a optional partitionId in all the operations.
+If the partitionId is not given, then the default partitionId `Microsoft.Default` will be used.

 - Add a new column to the below tables.
 It will be a Not nullable column with a default value.
-  - Max length of the paritionId will be 32 characters
+  - Max length of the paritionId will be 36 characters (guid with hyphens)
   -

 ```
 CREATE TABLE dbo.Study (
     StudyKey                    BIGINT                            NOT NULL, --PK
-    PartitionId                 VARCHAR(32)                       NOT NULL, --PK
+    PartitionId                 VARCHAR(36)                       NOT NULL, --PK
     StudyInstanceUid            VARCHAR(64)                       NOT NULL,
     PatientId                   NVARCHAR(64)                      NOT NULL,
     PatientName                 NVARCHAR(200)                     COLLATE SQL_Latin1_General_CP1_CI_AI NULL,